 The Department of Criminal Justice at the University of Central Florida provides excellence in teaching, research and service.
 Dedicated to its students, the faculty delivers outstanding instruction at the undergraduate and graduate levels, incorporating learning, service and inquiry.
 The department also conducts quality research and pursues local, state and federal funding to advance knowledge in our discipline.
 By actively developing meaningful partnerships, it provides exemplary service to the university and the broader professional and academic community.

 In the News

 According to survey data from more than 2,100 adults, one-quarter of Americans who have been stalked never told anyone about it.
 The finding comes from a study about stalking published in Social Psychiatry and Psychiatric Epidemiology in July 2018.
-Other Recent News Changing Health Habits in China Addiction Treatment Gap Is Driving A Black Market For Suboxone UCF Receives
+Other Recent News Nemours, UCF Transform Education for Hospitalized Children 7 UCF Alumni Elected to Florida Legislature It’s Time to

 Carl Metzger, who received his master’s degree in criminal justice at UCF, was recently named UCF’s police chief.
 We spoke to him about his experience in the criminal justice program at UCF and how it helped make him a better leader and crime fighter.
 We also learned what it takes to be successful in a